Weakly Supervised Label Learning Flows: Introduction

 Supervised learning usually requires a large amount of labelled data.
 However, attaining ground-truth labels is costly for many tasks.
 Alternatively, weakly supervised methods learn with cheap weak signals that only approximately label some data.
 Many existing weakly supervised learning methods learn a deterministic function that estimates labels given the input data and weak signals.
 In this paper, we develop label learning flows (LLF), a general framework for weakly supervised learning problems.
 Our method is a generative model based on normalizing flows.
 The main idea of LLF is to optimize the conditional likelihoods of all possible labelings of the data within a constrained space defined by weak signals.
 We develop a training method for LLF that trains the conditional flow inversely and avoids estimating the labels.
 Once a model is trained, we can make predictions with a sampling algorithm.
 We apply LLF to three weakly supervised learning problems.
 Experiment results show that our method outperforms many baselines we compare against.

-\section{INTRODUCTION}
+\section{Introduction}

 Machine learning has achieved great success in many supervised learning tasks.
 However, in practice, data labeling is usually human intensive and costly.
-To address this problem, practitioners are turning to weakly supervised learning~\citep{zhou2018brief}, which trains machine learning models with only noisy labels that are generated by human specified rules or pretrained models for related tasks.
-Recent research shows that these models trained with weak supervisions can also perform well.
+To address this problem, practitioners are turning to weakly supervised learning~\citep{zhou2018brief}, which trains machine learning models with only noisy labels generated by human specified rules or pretrained models.
+Currently, weakly supervised learning has been applied to many practical problems~\citep{ratner2017snorkel,bach2019snorkel,fries2019weakly}.

-Our method is concerned with the research of constraint-based weakly supervised learning.
-Previous methods~\citep{balsubramani2015scalable,arachie2020constrained,arachie2021general,mazzetto:icml21,mazzetto2021semi} learn deterministic functions that estimate the unknown labels $\mathbf{y}$ given input data $\mathbf{x}$ and weak signals $\mathbf{Q}$.
+In this paper, we focus on a new line of research--constraint-based weakly supervised learning.
+Existing methods~\citep{balsubramani2015scalable,arachie2020constrained,arachie2021general,mazzetto:icml21,mazzetto2021semi} learn deterministic functions that estimate unknown labels $\mathbf{y}$ for given input data $\mathbf{x}$ and weak signals $\mathbf{Q}$.
 Since the observed information is incomplete, the predictions based on it can be varied.
-However, these methods ignore this uncertainty between $\mathbf{x}$ and $\mathbf{y}$.
-In this paper, we develop a general framework for weakly supervised learning problems.
-The main idea behind our method is that we define the relationship between $\mathbf{x}$ and $\mathbf{y}$ with a probability distribution $p(\mathbf{y}|\mathbf{x})$.
-In training, we use the weak signals $\mathbf{Q}$ to define a constrained space for $\mathbf{y}$ and then optimize the likelihood of all possible $\mathbf{y}$ that are within this constrained space.
+That is, an input $\mathbf{x}$ can be corresponding to multiple possible output $\mathbf{y}$.
+However, current methods ignore this uncertainty between input and output.
+To address this problem, we develop \emph{label learning flows} (LLF) \footnote{code is available at: \href{https://github.com/yolu1055/weakly-supervised-label-learning-flow}{https://github.com/yolu1055/weakly-supervised-label-learning-flow}}, which is a general framework for weakly supervised learning problems.
+Our method models the uncertainty between $\mathbf{x}$ and $\mathbf{y}$ with a probability distribution $p(\mathbf{y}|\mathbf{x})$.
+We use a conditional generative flow~\citep{dinh2014nice,rezende2015variational,dinh2016density,kingma2018glow,trippe2018conditional} to define $p(\mathbf{y}|\mathbf{x})$, so that the model is flexible and can represent complex distributions.
+In training, we use the weak signals $\mathbf{Q}$ to define a constrained space for $\mathbf{y}$ and then optimize the likelihood of all possible $\mathbf{y}$s that are within this constrained space.
 Therefore, the learned model captures all possible relationships between the input $\mathbf{x}$ and output $\mathbf{y}$.
-We name our framework \emph{label learning flows} (LLF), since it uses a conditional flow-based model~~\citep{dinh2014nice,rezende2015variational,dinh2016density,kingma2018glow,trippe2018conditional} to define the $p(\mathbf{y}|\mathbf{x})$.
-In this way, the model is flexible and can represent arbitrary distributions.
-We develop a learning method for LLF that trains the conditional flow inversely and avoids the min-max optimization~\citep{arachie2021general}.
-For prediction, we use sample-based method~\citep{lu2020structured} to estimate the labels.
+We also develop a learning method for LLF that trains the conditional flow inversely and avoids the complicated min-max optimization~\citep{arachie2021general}.
+In inference, we use sample-based method~\citep{lu2020structured} to estimate labels for given input.